transposit-connectors/mc-transposit-eng/runbooks/debugging_customer_workflows.md

 `datadog_graph_aa` - An auto action that gets a snapshot of a query graph based upon a Pagerduty incident title

+These all us the [Datadog Snapshot API endpoint](https://docs.datadoghq.com/api/v1/snapshots/).

+### Troubleshooting

+#### If you are getting a bad response back from the API, like invalid JSON in the error message:

+The query that is being run might be an issue.
+The Snapshot API endpoint doesn't support all queries in Datadog.
+In all workflows, except `datadog_graph_by_title`, we use `graph_def` when sending the query to graph to Datadog.
+It supports more complex queries than `metric_query`.

+Currently, the Datadog docs don't say all of the queries it supports.
+(Taylor is working on trying to get this clarified.)

+From what we know the query must be:
+* For a timeseries
+* Have no variables (variables are removed in the workflows)

+We also support single and multiple queries.

 ## EC2 Run command

 The workflow takes an instance id and a shell command, which is executed and then checked until the command reaches a terminal state.
 The terminal state is printed to slack along with the standard output and standard error, if they exist.